The County Council is the host authority for the Nottinghamshire Police and Crime Panel.

 - Mrs Suma Harding – Independent Member

-- Councillor Pat Lally – Broxtowe Borough Council
+- Councillor Tony Harper – Broxtowe Borough Council

 - Councillor Keith Longdon – Nottinghamshire County Council

-- Councillor Debby Mason – Rushcliffe Borough Council
+- Councillor Debbie Mason – Rushcliffe Borough Council

 - Mr Bob Vaughan-Newton – Independent Member

 Meetings of the Panel

 Meetings are held in public at County Hall.
 It is planned to hold future meetings at different venues across the City and the County.
 Members of the public are encouraged to attend these to observe the meetings.
 Meeting dates and agendas, minutes and reports are available.

 Complaints against the Commissioner / Deputy Commissioner